-We continue to provide advice and accept pre-application submissions.
 Submissions and payments should be made electronically where possible, postal receipting is limited.
-We are still able to provide a full range of pre-application advice services.
 Where possible this will be completed by exchange of electronic information, with any discussion and meetings taking place over the phone.

-We are aiming to be able to use appropriate video-conferencing applications to conduct meetings, but at the present time we may be limited to phone calls and teleconferencing.
-We are not able to undertake a site visit as part of our pre-application service.
+We are aiming to be able to use appropriate video-conferencing applications to conduct meetings (MS Teams), We are not able to undertake a site visit as part of our pre-application service.
 Any additional information, visual and written, that you can supply with your submission will assist the process.

 Hard copies of information and documents from the Planning service